 CCA is excited to announce that we began to serve eligible One Care members in Berkshire County starting on January 1, 2021.
 This expansion is inclusive of all cities and towns in Berkshire County.
 By contracting with Berkshire Medical Center, CCA is adding more than 800 providers to our network.

 This expansion marks an important milestone for CCA, which is now the first One Care plan to operate in western Massachusetts, and the first One Care plan to serve eligible beneficiaries in all regions of mainland Massachusetts.

-Moreover, CCA’s new service area expansion now includes all cities and towns in other approved counties for both One Care and SCO.
+Moreover, CCA’s new service area expansion now includes all cities and towns in other approved counties for both CCA One Care and CCA Senior Care Options (SCO).
 The following links provide service area details:

 During the rapidly evolving situation around COVID-19, Commonwealth Care Alliance (CCA) continues to follow the recommendations from the Centers for Disease Control and Prevention (CDC) and the Massachusetts Department of Public Health (DPH) to keep our members and employees safe.
-We encourage providers to consult the CDC, DPH, and Mass.gov coronavirus websites for the most up to date information.
-Please continue checking the CCA website as we will continue to provide updates as they become available.
+We encourage providers to consult the CDC,1 DPH,1 and Mass.gov coronavirus1 websites for the most up-to-date information.
+Please continue checking the CCA website, as we will continue to provide updates as they become available.